Hi! I see you're using an outdated browser. We no longer support this release of your browser, so you should upgrade!

 A short video on why Personal Learning Networks are so important in today's digital age. www.youtube.com Thoughts on PLNs

 The amount of information on the Web is overwhelming.
 Content Curators use curation tools to bring the best and most credible information on the Web to you in one place under a specific topic.
-The most popular curation tools for aggregating information are Scoop.It!, Pearltrees and Pinterest. pear.ly Pearltrees lets you collect, organize and share everything you like.
+The most popular curation tools for aggregating information are Scoop.It!, Pearltrees and Pinterest. pear.ly Pearltrees lets you organize all your interests

 There are hundreds of education topics on Scoop.It! to explore and learn.
 Here is one curation site on Interactive Teaching and Learning. www.scoop.it Exploration of engaging learning spaces and technologies that support them